Semang: Lifestyle

 Until recently, most of the Semang led a nomadic way of life.
 They lived in temporary camps consisting of a group of primitive shelter structures.
 Typically, these are simple palm straw shields that are tilted, such that one edge stands on the ground, and the other is based on two or three supporting sticks.
 This design is a temporary accommodation that provides people with protection from wind and rain.
-In each of these shelters lived a spouse, a widow or widower, or a group of unmarried young men or girls.

 Western groups of Semang sometimes put their lean-to in two rows facing to each other.
 Thus, a long common communal hut was formed in the form of a tunnel with exits at each of its ends.

-The Semang live in caves or leaf-shelters that form between branches.
-Sometimes Semang erect circular dwellings with the center space being used as a meeting place, dancing and ceremonial rituals.
+Sometimes Semang erect circular dwellings with the center space being used as a meeting place for dancing and ceremonial rituals.
 For short stays they would take shelter in caves, rocky overhangs or groups of trees overnight.

 Settled Semang live in small bamboo or straw huts on stilts.
 Residential groups built by the state under the RPS (Rancangan Pengumpulan Semula, meaning "Regrouping Schemes" in English) have typical Malay-style of wooden huts.
-RPS villages are provided with basic infrastructure such as roads, electricity, water supply, children's and medical institutions and elementary schools.
+RPS villages are provided with basic infrastructure such as roads, electricity, water supply, medical institutions, and elementary schools.

 Traditionally, the Semang tribes place their homes very close to each other.
-A negative remnant of a nomadic way of life is that they habitually spill garbage around their huts.
-Previously, Semang simply left their waste and went further.
-Now, these two factors together lead to people living in constant contact with their own waste, and this harms their health.
-Before that, they also use water from the polluted waters of their own.
+A remnant of their nomadic way of life is that they typically leave garbage around their huts.
+Previously, Semang simply left their waste behind and moved on, so they had no need to remove it from around their homes.
+Now, their more settled lifestyle leads to some groups living in close contact with their own waste, increasing the spread of disease and polluting nearby water supplies.

-Traditionally, Semang had a minimum of household items and tools, because all their treasure should have been carried with them.
-Their habitation, utensils and tools were made mainly for single use.
+Traditionally, Semang had a minimum of household items and tools, because all their treasure would need to be carried with them.
+Their homes, utensils and tools were made mainly for single use.

-Traditional clothing of the Semang is loincloth for men and skirts with processed bast for women.
-A loincloth for the men, made of tree bark hammered out with a wooden mallet from the bark of the terap, a species of wild bread-fruit tree, and a short skirt of the same material for the women decorated with segments of bamboo in patterns to magically protect its wearer from disease, is the only dress worn; some go naked although not customary.
+The traditional clothing of the Semang is a loincloth for men and skirts for women.
+These garments are made of bark from the terap, a species of wild bread-fruit tree, hammered out with a wooden mallet.
+Often the resultant cloth is decorated with segments of bamboo in patterns intended to magically protect its wearer from disease.
+These two garments are typically the only clothing worn; some go naked, although this is not customary.
 Women also tattoo and paint their faces.